Swarbzz/Pong-JavaScript/README.md

 ## How to use

+Open this link on Heroku: https://pong-js-es6.herokuapp.com.
-Simply clone the repository and open then index.html in your web browser.
-Warning thouhg, you will never win....
+Otherwise you can clone this repo and open then index.html in your web browser.
+Warning though, you will never win....